 A National Institute of Environmental Health study shows chemical hair straighteners increase the risk of uterine cancer.
 Lye-based relaxers contain hormone-disrupting chemicals that trigger breast cancer too.
 Black hair care products are killing women.
 But companies won't change their ingredients without pressure from big retailers!

-Within hours of Musk taking over Twitter, use of the n-word rose 500%.
-Hate speech skyrocketed.
-Musk himself tweeted a baseless conspiracy theory about the attack on Nancy Pelosi’s husband.
-He's supported restoring Trump's account.
+Within hours of Musk taking over Twitter, use of the n-word rose skyrocketed.
+Musk has supported restoring Trump's account.
 We cannot trust him to protect users from hate, harassment and misinformation.
 GM and L'Oréal have suspended their advertising.
 Let's push Disney and Coca-Cola to follow suit!

 We can create an Internet where Black people thrive.
 Check out the Black Tech Agenda — a roadmap for racial equity in tech regulation.
 Big Tech has chased profits no matter the cos: cyber-bullying, misinformation, real world violence to Brown and Black people.
 But these 6 principles lay the groundwork for accountability.